 Durham Research Online DATAsets Archive (DRO-DATA)

-Collections (DRO-DATA) is a digital repository for small and medium data produced by Durham researchers (ie datasets under 400MB).
+Collections (DRO-DATA) is a digital repository for small- and medium-sized research data produced by Durham researchers.
+Datasets under 4 Gb can be uploaded using this service.
+For datasets larger than 4 Gb, please contact the Research Data Manager.
 The DRO-DATA service offers you a means to:

-- Create descriptive metadata helping with data discoverability and re-usability.
+- Create descriptive cataloguing metadata helping with data discoverability and re-usability.

 - Deposit and long-term preservation (10 years) of your dataset.

 - Obtain a DOI to enable precise citation (see following section for more details)

 - Apply an open licence (subject to legal clearance).
 Contact University Legal Support and explain your intention.